edinburghhacklab/hacklab-training/syllabuses/Workshop/Bantam Lathe/syllabus.md

 - Press "Fwd."
 - Keep foot on or near footbrake at all times.

+### Stopping the machine
+- Press the red stop button on the lathe.
+- Press the e-stop.
+- Press the red button next to the VFD or log out.

 ### Loading and Unloading Tools to Toolpost
 - Turn lathe off and allow chuck to stop completely.
 - Ensure new tool is intact and sharp.